Hawaii Program “Crowded Out” by Rising Costs

 Also on Medicaid, last week the Centers for Medicare and Medicaid Services released the first annual Medicaid actuarial report, which included long-term projections for Medicaid spending.
 According to the report, Medicaid spending is scheduled to double in the next nine years, reaching nearly $674 billion in both state and federal spending by 2017 and consuming a rising share of both national GDP and the federal budget.
 Many conservatives may view these figures as further evidence of the need for comprehensive entitlement reform to slow the skyrocketing growth in health costs, and believe that a temporary bailout would be counter-productive to the program’s long-term stability.

-A Policy Brief highlighting the need for comprehensive Medicaid reform based on examples from several states can be found here.
+The RSC has prepared a one-pager highlighting the need for comprehensive Medicaid reform based on examples from several states; the document can be found here.

 Medicare Forces People to Accept Costly Benefits